This post may contain affiliate links, view our disclosure.

 In Poland, these decadent donut-type confections are typically eaten on Fat Thursday (called Tłusty Czwartek), which is the Thursday before Ash Wednesday, which is when the Catholic season of Lent begins.

-I first had Pączki a few years back when I was still married.
-My mother-in-law Sahar was Syrian, but her sister-in-law Yanina was Polish.
+I first had Pączki a few years back.
+My then-mother-in-law Sahar was Syrian, but her sister-in-law Yanina was Polish.
 They were both amazing cooks, and of course they taught each other their favorites.
-Sahar brought recipes like Ma’amoul (Middle Eastern Date-Filled Cookies) and Yanina shared dishes like Pączki.
+Sahar brought recipes like Ma’amoul (Middle Eastern Date-Filled Cookies) and Yanina shared dishes like Polish doughnuts.

 I learned so much from my amazing mother-in-law, especially in terms of cooking.
 In addition to a whole host of Middle Eastern recipes, Yanina’s Pączki was another recipe that Sahar shared with me.